mitbailey/hw5/README.md

 # Assignment 5

 ## Notes
-The two student examples from `yongcho` and `downing` were not referenced in any way.
+The two student examples from _yongcho_ and _downing_ were not referenced or viewed in any way.

+No collaboration took place on this project.

-The provided .json files and associative arrays were not used.
+The provided `.JSON` files and associative array examples were not used.

 `DEAL` removes unplaced tiles and deals seven new tiles.